 While they can squeeze into some pretty small cracks, they are not able to squeeze through most modern windows.
 I am sure someone out there can find an old window that may be able to allow entry.
 I believe this myth was started because stink bugs are attracted to light.
 Once they enter into your home or business, so they are often found around the windows, doors, and skylights.

 Side note: Many, many people have told me they think stink bugs are coming in through the skylights.
 I ask them if water comes in through the lights when it rains, to which they of course reply “no”.

-It is a very common to assume that an insect must be entering in the areas that they are most often seen, so people (likely some of them working in the pest management industry) were quick to jump to the conclusion that stink bugs must be flattening themselves and somehow squeezing through the cracks in a brand new, air tight, top of the line window.
-They will be looking through this air tight window from the inside that has stink bugs on it and wondering how they got through the window, while at the same time not even considering the wide open doors that exist in the room, or in nearby rooms, or other openings such as chimneys with open flues or window air conditioners.
+It’s common to assume that an insect must be entering where they are most often seen.
+People (some likely working in the pest management industry) were quick to jump to the conclusion that stink bugs must be flattening themselves.
+Somehow, they are squeezing through the cracks in a brand new, air tight, top-of-the-line window, right?
+They will be looking through this air tight window from the inside that has stink bugs on it and wondering how they got through the window.
+At the same time, they’ve not even considered the wide open doors that exist in the room, or in nearby rooms.
+They’ve also missed other openings such as chimneys with open flues or window air conditioners.

 Other very common entry points are ill-fitting windows and/or screens in bad repair.
-Once again, the heat is escaping from your windows on cool autumn nights and drawing the stink bugs towards the heat (I swear they must see in infrared).
+Again, the heat is escaping from your windows on cool autumn nights and drawing the stink bugs towards the heat.
+(I swear they must see in infrared!)
 If they can get around or through your screens, then they only have one more step to take to get into your home.
 In the fall, when stink bug invasion is most common, cool nights turn into beautiful days.
-Windows are opened to let the fresh air in and the stink bugs that are between the screens and windows once again have a wide opening.
+Windows are opened to let the fresh air in!
+And the stink bugs that are between the screens and windows once again have a wide opening.